CoefficientIO/async-boolean-expression-evaluator/README.md

 * If a function operand has a `length` property of 1, the evaluator assumes that it should pass a callback into the function operand and will *not* expect the function to return a promise, but instead that it will invoke the callback.

+If the iterator or any function operands do *not* use the callback-style, make sure that they always return promises and that they have defined the correct number of arguments in their signatures (i.e. an iterator must expect one argument and a function operand must expect none).

+If the iterator or any function operands *do* use the callback-style, make sure that the iterator expects exactly two arguments, the latter of which is the callback, and that any function operands expect exactly one argument, the callback.
+In addition, callbacks in both situations must be invoked with either an error or null as the first parameter and the result (truthy/falsy value) or null as the second parameter to the callback.
+Keep this in mind when working with certain no-error-style asynchronous functions, such as the built-in fs module's `exists` function.

 ### Configuring Parallel Limit

 Set the `parallelLimit` property on the evaluator to change the number of concurrent iterators.
 For example, if an